-Explore the best trails near Montgomery with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Montgomery with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Beautiful trail that is well maintained and well marked.
 The undergrowth was high on some areas that blocked the view, but still beautiful.
 There are several creeks that run through the area that my dog used for water but they were stagnant.
 I am sure during a wetter season you could resupply your water.
 I spent the night listening to the wind rush through the young pines.

 Little Lake Creek Trail is inundated (completely) in several areas where the trail it is nearest Lake Paula (broadly between 30.503331°, -95.663924° and 30.488726, -95.661501).
 Water is only 6-12" deep, but expect to get soaked and extremely muddy.
 I hit the worst section right in the middle of a 13 mile loop hike (starting/ending at TH3), which made the last half of the hike a bit more interesting.
 Hope it dries out soon, but I'm not holding my breath.